Purchase Galaxy Hops

-Galaxy hops are Australia’s and Hop Products of Australia’s (HPA) greatest success.
+Galaxy hops are Australia’s and Hop Products of Australia’s (HPA) greatest success story.
 Breeding started in 1994 when an Australian female plant known as J78, which is progeny of the variety Pride of Ringwood, was crossed with a male derived from the high alpha German Perle.
-Galaxy hops were released by HPA in 2009.
+Galaxy hops were developed by Hop Products Australia in the mid-1990s, but not released until 2009.

 Flavor & Aroma Profile of Galaxy Hops

 Galaxy is a dual-purpose hop that can be used in all hop additions throughout the brewing process.

 Galaxy hops have one of the highest concentrations of essential oils known in hops, which has contributed to its meteoric rise in popularity.
 Galaxy is often described as having a strong passion fruit aroma and flavor as well as blasts of citrus and peach.
 At times, you can also experience pineapple and tropical fruit hints.
 Galaxy hops are all fruit with little to no floral, pine, or spice characteristics.